10 Best Dorm Closet Essentials

 Overall, they looked great, but these are not as affordable as the storage bags.

-Dorm Closet Essential 9: Hanging jewelry holder
+9. Hanging jewelry holder

-Carrie Bradshaw from Sex in The City once said I like my money where I can see it – hanging in my closet.
+Carrie Bradshaw from Sex in the City once said I like my money where I can see it – hanging in my closet.

 Well, this hanger jewelry organizer will safely display all your glam in one place where you can see it – no going through jewelry boxes or bags searching for your glam statement piece.